remdeveloper/Pomodoro-Timer/README.md

 Live demo: https://pomodoro-timer2.vercel.app/

 The Pomodoro technique is a time-management method.
 The technique uses a timer to break down work into intervals, traditionally 25 minutes in length, separated by short breaks.
 This will be simplified version of Cirillo's original Pomodoro technique.
-Built with React and JavaScript.
+Built with React, Node, Bootstrap, CSS, HTML, JavaScript.

 ## Features
 1. Set the focus duration (default to 25 minutes, no less than 5 or more than 60).